steak-enjoyers/.github/profile/README.md

 ## Steak

-Liquid staking protocol implemented in [CosmWasm](https://cosmwasm.com/).
+Liquid staking protocol implemented in CosmWasm.
 Originally launched on Terra Classic, it has been forked by multiple teams and deployed on Terra2, Juno, and Osmosis.
+Notable forks include [Eris Protocol](https://twitter.com/eris_protocol)'s ampLUNA and [Backbone Labs](https://twitter.com/BackBone_Labs)' bLUNA.

 | Repository                                                     | Description                                       |
 | -------------------------------------------------------------- | ------------------------------------------------- |